 No matter that it makes little sense, and no viable explanation exists for how physical matter converts into nonphysical reality.
 But that’s what the mainstream argument demands.

-Simply put: Pinker and other insist your brain spontaneously creates the illusion of your being aware and conscious.
+Simply put: Pinker and others insist your brain spontaneously creates the illusion of your being aware and conscious.

 Saying it simply makes it no less explosively radical and completely lacking foundation.
 And no advocate has yet told us why our brains waste energy on such hocus-pocus.